micmejia/bible-dump/AMPC/Mark/Mark 10.md

-And He said to them, Whoever [^f]dismisses (repudiates and divorces) his wife and marries another commits adultery against her;
+And He said to them, Whoever dismisses (repudiates and divorces) his wife and marries another commits adultery against her;